Tunisia extradites former Gaddafi PM to Libya

-TRIPOLI (Reuters) - Tunisia extradited deposed Libyan leader Muammar Gaddafi’s former prime minister on Sunday, said officials in Tripoli, making him the first senior official to be returned for trial under Libya’s transitional leadership.
+TRIPOLI (Reuters) - Tunisia extradited deposed Libyan leader Muammar Gaddafi’s former prime minister on Sunday, making him the first senior official to be returned for trial under Libya’s transitional leadership.

-In Tunisia, there was confusion among officials over who authorized the extradition.

 Libyan interim Prime Minister Abdurrahim El-Keib told reporters on Sunday that the Justice Ministry was holding Al Baghdadi Ali al-Mahmoudi in prison.